-In August 2015, we filed a universal shelf registration statement with the SEC enabling us to offer and sell from time to time up to \$100 million of equity, debt or other types of securities.
-We also entered into an at-the-market ("ATM") equity offering sales agreement with Cowen & Company, LLC in August 2015, under which we may offer and sell shares of our common stock having an aggregate value of up to \$35 million.
-We have and expect to use proceeds from this offering for GABRIEL product development and marketing, and general corporate purposes, which may include working capital, capital expenditures, other corporate expenses and acquisitions of complementary products, technologies or businesses.
-As of December 31, 2017, common stock with an aggregate value of up to \$8,041 remains available for offer and sale under the ATM agreement.
+On July 30, 2018 we filed a \$100,000 replacement universal shelf registration statement on SEC Form S-3.
+This replacement registration statement was declared effective by the SEC on August 16, 2018.
+We also entered a new ATM with Cowen on August 31, 2018, under which we could offer and sell shares of our common stock having an aggregate value of up to \$50,000.

+We intend to use the ATM proceeds for GABRIEL product development and marketing, and general corporate purposes, which may include working capital, capital expenditures, other corporate expenses and acquisitions of complementary products, technologies or businesses.
+As of December 31, 2018, common stock with an aggregate value of up to \$37,458 remained available for offer and sale under the ATM agreement.

-We sold 730,444, 4,760,594 and 835,056 shares of common stock under the ATM program during the years ended December 31, 2017, 2016 and 2015 respectively.
+We sold 7,510,555, 730,444 and 4,760,594 shares of common stock under the ATM program during the years ended December 31, 2018, 2017 and 2016 respectively.
+The average sales price per common share sold during the year ended December 31, 2018 was \$3.71 and the aggregate proceeds from the sales totaled \$27,837 during the period.
+Sales commissions, fees and other costs associated with the ATM transactions totaled \$785 for 2018.
 The average sales price per common share sold during the year ended December 31, 2017 was \$5.19 and the aggregate proceeds from the sales totaled \$3,790 during the period.
 Sales commissions, fees and other costs associated with the ATM transactions totaled \$113 for 2017.
 The average sales price per common share sold during the year ended December 31, 2016 was \$4.16 and the aggregate proceeds from the sales totaled \$19,791 during the period.
-Sales commissions, fees and other costs associated with the ATM transactions totaled \$594 for 2016.
-The average sales price per common share sold during the year ended December 31, 2015 was \$4.04 and the aggregate proceeds from the sales totaled \$3,378 during the period.
-Sales commissions, fees and other costs associated with the ATM totaled \$101 for 2015 (see Note 15 - Subsequent Events).
+Sales commissions, fees and other costs associated with the ATM totaled \$594 for 2016 (see Note 16 Subsequent Events).